open-afc-project/openafc/OIDC_Login.md

 OIDC_CLIENT_SECRET = 'my_secret_string'
 OIDC_DISCOVERY_URL = 'https://accounts.mycompany.com'
 ```
-To convenience users to test with OIDC, src/ratapi/ratapi/config.py already is populated with a functional (non production) Google OIDC cloud account.
+To convenience users to test with OIDC, src/ratapi/ratapi/priv_config.py already is populated (commented out) with a functional (non production) Google OIDC cloud account.
 This cloud account has been configured to work with an AFC server at a particular URL.
-Simply set OIDC_LOGIN = True will enable OIDC and forward traffic there, so that anyone with a valid gmail can use that to login.
-Other AFC servers will need to set up their own google accounts.
+Simply uncomment these configuration will enable OIDC and forward traffic there, so that anyone with a valid gmail can use that to login.
+However, this account is configured with a particular AFC server address so it won't work for any AFC server deployment and should be used only as a template.

 More information on creating your own google cloud account can be found here:
 https://cloud.google.com/apigee/docs/hybrid/v1.3/precog-gcpaccount